 André Kertész (2 July 1894 – 28 September 1985), born Kertész Andor, was a Hungarian-born photographer known for his groundbreaking contributions to photographic composition and by his efforts in establishing and developing the photo essay.
 In the early years of his lengthy career, his then-unorthodox camera angles, and his unwillingness to compromise his personal photographic style, prevented his work from gaining wider recognition.
 Even towards the end of his life, Kertész did not feel he had gained the worldwide recognition he deserved.
 He is recognized today as one of the seminal figures of photojournalism, if not photography as a whole.
 Expected by his family to work as a stock broker, Kertész was a photographic autodidact and his early work was mostly published in magazines.
 This continued until much later in his life when he stopped accepting commissions.
 He served

-Which is a better Manufacturing stock to invest in?
+Which is a better Media and Entertainment stock to invest in?